gitawego/work-note/togaf/faq.md

 Answer is A

+- guideline: to adapt ADM
+- technique: used as steps in ADM

 </details>

 ## Which of the following classes of architectural information within the Architecture Repository defines processes that support governance of the Architecture Repository?